Auto Approval Rules

 When a supplier submits a price change:

-- Rules Check: The system checks your active approval rules
+- Rules Check: The system checks your active approval rules in priority order

 - Conditions Evaluated: Each rule's conditions are compared against the price change